Vancouver-KDD/book-study/06-system-design-interview/01-scale-from-zero-to-millions-of-users/dave-ch01-scale-from-zero-to-millions-of-users.md

   The cache expiry time should neither be too long nor too short.
    - Too long, no longer be fresh.
    - Too short, repeatedly reloading content from origin servers to the CDN.
-• CDN fallback:
+• CDN fallback(고장조치):
   You should consider how your website/application copes with CDN failure.
   If there is a temporary CDN outage, clients should be able to detect the problem and request resources from the origin.
-• Invalidating files:
+• Invalidating files(파일제거/파일무효화):
   You can remove a file from the CDN before it expires by performing one of the following operations:
    - Invalidate the CDN object using APIs provided by CDN vendors.
+(API를 이용 무효화)
-   - Use object versioning to serve a different version of the object.
-To version an object, you can add a parameter to the URL, such as a version number.
+   - Use object versioning to serve a different version of the object. (버져닝을 통한 공급) (Example) To version an object, you can add a parameter to the URL, such as a version number.
-     For example, version number 2 is added to the query string: image.png?v=2
+               In short, version number 2 is added to the query string: image.png?v=2
 ```
 Figure 1-11 shows the design after the CDN and cache are added.
 ![fg1-11](image_dave/fg1-11.jpg)

 ```
+[Summary]
 1. Static assets (JS, CSS, images, etc.,) are no longer served by web servers.
    They are fetched from the CDN for better performance.
 2. The database load is lightened by caching data.